andrebfc/Janus-Parser-with-antlr4/Tutorial.md

 ## Local and shared memory

-On this janus interpreter is possible to select type of memory on processes.
+On this janus interpreter it is possible to select type of memory on processes.

-In local memory (default) the 'fork and join' processes make a copy of the scructure and use this, you can use this option using the -m flag or nothing in the parsing phase.
+In local memory (default) the 'fork and join' processes make a copy of the structure and use this, you can use this option using the -m flag or nothing in the parsing phase.

 Example: